Taxation Advice Service for Solicitors and Accountants

 We deal with tax audits for many types of business, this experience allows us to compare different cases and set precedents for other audits so that there is a proven approach for dealing with your audit.

 Revenue audits follow specific tax law and codes of practice and dealing with them requires specialist knowledge and practical experience.
 For example making a voluntary disclosure in the correct format and by a certain time will reduce the tax penalties and interest to be paid and will reduce the risk of a tax defaulters name from being published.

 Non tax professionals may not be familiar with Revenue’s Audit code of practice in this area.
 If the disclosure is not presented correctly, the taxpayer may pay more tax during the audit and have its name published in Irish Oifigual as a tax defaulter, this should be avoided.

 Tax Planning for Life Events

-We recommend that individuals review their tax exposure at every major life events such as marriage, death, ill health, redundancy, retirement, starting a business, selling and buying assets and investing.
+We recommend that individuals review their tax exposure at every major life events such as marriage, redundancy, retirement, starting a business, selling and buying assets, and investing.

 Financial advisors often deal with tax issues at a high level, but a detailed tax plan may be required for high value transactions.
-For example buying, selling and gifting of property/business/farm, to third parties or siblings.
+For example buying, selling and gifting of property/business/farm.

-For example solicitors may find themselves dealing with inheritance and succession tax liabilities from wills passing on assets, these tax liabilities can often be avoided in certain circumstances, an independant specialist tax opinion should always be requested if there are significant amounts of tax.
+Inheritance and succession tax liabilities from selling or passing on assets, are often high, and independent specialist tax advice should always be requested if there are significant amounts of tax.